McGillX/mcgillx-research-documentation/docs/source/rstfiles/edx_relational_db_migration.rst

 This entry describes the third offering of the course titled Natural Disasters.

-The id for this course is course-v1:McGillX+ATOC185x+1T2016, and it was the third time we offered the course.
+The id for this course is course-v1:McGillX+ATOC185x+1T2016.

 The course code is ATOC185x, and it was offered in the winter term of 2016.
 It started on January 13, and ended on April 8.